nmeri17/suphle-docs/src/docs/v1/service-providers/index.md

 Show example

 ## Service Integration
 Developers coming from laravel may expect to see more details concerning the integration of external libraries through this medium.
-However, Suphple differs in that such tweaks are achieved by means of configuration classes.
+However, Suphle differs in that such tweaks are achieved by means of configuration classes.

 For instance, one who intends to do x might be better off...